-Comprehensive Network Solutions, Inc. and its parent, Nantucket Industries will specialize in creating, marketing and distributing value added healthcare savings programs, services, and products.
-Together the Company will give individuals and families access to healthcare providers offering up to 16 major healthcare services at significantly discounted fees for a low annual fee.
-It is intended to market these products predominantly to underserved markets where individuals either have limited health benefits, or no insurance.
+Comprehensive Network Solutions, Inc. and its parent, Comprehensive Healthcare Solutions, Inc. specialize in creating, marketing and distributing value added healthcare savings programs, services, and products.
+Together the Company will give individuals, families, large employers, unions, fraternal and business organizations access to healthcare providers offering up to 16 major healthcare services at significantly discounted fees for a low annual charge.
+It is intended to market these products in the West, Midwest and Southern United States predominantly to underserved markets whereindividuals either have limited health benefits, or no insurance.
 These markets may vary widely from senior populations with Medicare (no prescription benefits), part-time employees, to some of the over 40 million uninsured in the United States looking for lower cost medical services and access to providers.